weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 `DOCKER_MACHINE_DRIVER` and also by specifying a few provider-specific environment variables prior to running `./1-machine-create.sh`.
 But before you do so, make sure to [remove the VirtualBox VMs first](#cleanup).

-For example, for Microsoft Azure you can set the following:
+For example, with Microsoft Azure set the following:

     export DOCKER_MACHINE_DRIVER="azure"
     export AZURE_SUBSCRIPTION_CERT="/path/to/mycert.pem"
     export AZURE_SUBSCRIPTION_ID="MySubscriptionID"

-Or for Google Compute Engine:
+Or Google Compute Engine:

     export DOCKER_MACHINE_DRIVER="google"
     export GOOGLE_PROJECT="my-awesome-project-1"